-of a system are interconnected in a System Dependency Graph (SDG).
+A Program Dependency Graph (PDG) is a directed graph for a single procedure in a program.
+Several PDGs representing the control components (subprocedures, etc.) of a system are interconnected in a System Dependency Graph (SDG).
 The vertices of such graphs are program points while the edges represent control and data dependencies.
 Computing a program slice is the process of determining a subset of the vertices of one SDG whose members influence, or are influenced by, a particular slicing criterion.
 This duality corresponds to the choice of computing a forward or a backward slice.
 [3] The intersection between a forward and a backward program slice is called a chop between two program points.
 [4]

-Fig. 7 shows a flow-chart of the steps involved in detecting semantic conflicts among parallel changes.
+Fig. 6 shows a flow-chart of the steps involved in detecting semantic conflicts among parallel changes.
 The process assumes that two deltas have been chosen; the data available are therefore two chosen deltas, $\delta_1$ and $\delta_2$ .

-Here we will describe the process step by step, through the aid of examples.
-For simplicity, we will start by discussing the general case in a pessimistic change management system.
-The general case also applies when two non-concurrent deltas are deemed parallel in an optimistic CMS environment.
+Here we describe the process step by step, through the aid of examples.
+For simplicity, we start by discussing the general case in a pessimistic change management system.
+The general case also applies when two deltas are parallel in an optimistic CMS environment.

-Fig. 7 - The flow diagram for the interference detection process
+Fig. 6 - The flow diagram for the interference detection process.

 As discussed earlier, for two generic deltas, $\delta_1$ and $\delta_2$ , ordered in time, four different versions of the software system under development are referenced, ordered progressively according to their time sequence.
-If two deltas are greatly separated in time, $V_2$ and $V_3$ (i.e. the version generated by the older delta and the one from which the newer in time starts) will largely be different.
-Only when the two deltas are adjacent will these versions be identical (Fig. 6).
-This distinction will be of particular relevance further on in the analysis.
+If two deltas are greatly separated in time, V2 and V3 (i.e. the version generated by the older delta and the one from which the newer in time starts) will in general be different.
+Only when the two deltas are adjacent will these versions be identical.
+This distinction will be relevant below.